riyadattani/personal-blog/cmd/web/posts/my-journey-to-writing-my-blog-in-go.md

       people might find useful and practice communicating through writing effectively.
     - **How**: I made a decision to not use a blog engine and to build the blog from scratch in Go in an _iterative_ way.
 Whilst a blog engine would easily achieve my goals, I would not have gained this invaluable learning experience.

-2. Decide on the _MVP_: I wrote down 2 features which I think I need for my blog to be functional
+2. Decide on the _MVP_: I wrote down 2 features which I think I need for my blog to be functional.
-    - A home page which has a list of my blogs in descending order by date
+    - A home page which has a list of my blogs in descending order by date.
-    - The blogs are links that open up on a separate page
+    - The blogs are links that open up on a separate page.

 3. Write _tests_ or you will regret it in the future.
-    - Go through [Learn Go With Tests](https://github.com/quii/learn-go-with-tests) to learn how to test the code _correctly_ in Go
+    - Go through [Learn Go With Tests](https://github.com/quii/learn-go-with-tests) to learn how to test the code _correctly_ in Go.
     - What would be included in my acceptance test?
 Do I need one?

 4. Have a _process_ and develop it to be more systematic.